 To do this, click on the SAVE button in the top-right of the question builder screen.

-So, after you click the button to create your dashboard, you should see your fancy saved question as a little card.
-Ain’t he cute?
+So, after you click the button to create your dashboard, you should see your chart as a little card.

-If you’re feeling up to it, you can click the edit button in the top-right of the screen (the one that looks like a pencil), and that’ll let you move and resize your saved question so you can get it looking just how you want it.
+You can move and resize your chart so you can get it looking just how you want it.
 Just click Save in the top-right when you’re done.
 We’ll make ours a bit wider to let those data points breathe.

 One other thing: once you’ve asked a question or saved a dashboard, the URL in your browser will link directly to that question or dashboard.
 That means you can copy and paste that URL into an email or chat and let other people see what you’ve found.
 This will only work if Metabase is installed on a shared server, and will require creating Metabase accounts for the people you want to share with.